Follow the latest Red Bull Can You Make It? updates right here

 Day 3 – Thursday, May 23

 The teams continue to fire on all burners, and here’s the proof: In the last 24 hours, they’ve achieved their biggest collective distance yet – 64,789 kilometres - and in the process, stopped by 39 checkpoints in 14 countries.
-Altogether today, the teams uploaded 1,868 vlogs to their spaces on www.redbullcanyoumakeit.com to share their stories with the world.
 A hefty tally of 293 Checkpoint Challenges and 755 Adventure Challenges were completed, while 2,111 cans were traded for necessities as well as several bucket-list experiences.

 Some of those trades have been truly next-level.
 For example, teams negotiating to exchange just a single can of Red Bull for an experience like indoor skydiving or actually flying a plane.